hmc-cs111-fall2015/project-notebook/Entry 3 -- November 15.md

 # Design notebook for week ending November 16, 2014

 ## Description

+### Interaction

+Sometimes when facing a hard question (like how to incorporate custom data into a language) you need to think about it.
+While I mulled the prospect over I decided to implement something else - interactivity!

+The pre-function / pre-include version of my language had a REPL which allowed you to give the interpreter one statement at a time.

+Now that I have functions and includes I need to adapt the REPL to work with them.

+I also think it would be nice to add a visual part to the REPL.
+It would be cool if the construction you were making appeared as you entered each statement.

+To that end I wrote a [fairly meh] PNG output system, and then looked a bit at how to get a java swing window to appear with an image that would change as you entered new statements.

+I came back and made the PNG rendered a bit less meh.
+It labels shapes now in a semi-reasonable way.

 **TODO:** Fill in this part with information about your work this week: important design decisions, changes to previous decisions, open questions,